 There are inter-house competitions, individual pairs and team competitions at various age groups, as well as the popular Master & Boy Competition.
 Charterhouse has a substantial entry for the HSBC National Schools Eton Fives Championships, which are held in rotation at Shrewsbury and Eton.

 The School has its own golf course (The Halford Hewitt Golf Course), a 9 Hole Par 34 course occupying 30 acres of Charterhouse grounds overlooking the beauty of the Surrey Hills.
 Pupils can opt to play golf during their minor sport sessions plus use it in their free time.
 The senior team competes regularly at Worplesden Golf Club.
 We also have a girls' team and a junior team.
 There are friendly matches against Eton, Harrow, Cranleigh, Winchester and Tonbridge.
+The senior team competes regularly at Worplesden Golf Club, whilst the performance squad enjoys expert training and coaching at Goodwood.
 Other highlights of the fixture list include the match against the OCs, the Micklem Trophy at Woking GC as well as the West Sussex Invitational.
 All pupils including beginners are able to take private lessons with our School professional throughout the year on the School golf course.
-There is also an opportunity for Second Year Specialists to operate the scoreboard at the 18th hole of the Open Championship.
+There is also the opportunity for recently left second year specialist leavers to to operate the scoreboard at the 18th hole of the Open Championship.

 The School Kayaking Club benefit from being local to Guildford where the School use Wey Kayak Club for its excellent facilities.
 Boys and girls in the Specialists can choose kayaking as a major sport choice or a minor sport choice if you are in the Under School.